On This Page:

 Say you start off with a strain called x.

-If you kill all of the x with an antibiotic, then there are no x survivors, and if you were to again be infected with x (as a fresh contamination), and took the same antibiotic, there could be no increase in the resistance of x.
-It would be just like the first time, and they would be all killed.
+If you eradicate all of the x with an antibiotic, then there are no x survivors, and if you were to again be infected with x (as a fresh contamination), and took the same antibiotic, there could be no increase in the resistance of x.
+It would be just like the first time, and they would be all eradicated.

 But this is where natural selection comes in.
 E.coli bacteria are asexual organisms with a natural variation in the genetic makeup of some of the bacteria in every colony.
 In effect, E.coli bacteria are genetic clones of each other, but there are occasional mutations that produce genetic variation, giving the variation different survival capabilities.
 For example, although some of the mutations will have poor survival capabilities, some E.coli in every colony may be able to survive extreme heat, cold, toxin levels, antibiotic attack, or high acidity or alkalinity.
 They pass on these survival characteristics to their progeny.